suxrobGM/blazor-form-builder/docs/form-renderer.md

 - **`FormId`**: The ID of the form to render.
 This fetches form data from the API based on the ID.
 - **`FormJson`**: The JSON data of the form to render.
 This allows you to pass the JSON data of the form directly to the component.
-- **`IsLoadingForm`**: A boolean value indicating whether the form is currently loading and rendering.
+- **`IsLoadingForm`**: A boolean value indicating whether the form is currently loading from API or JSON data.

 ## FormRenderer Events